drexed/active_object/README.md

 ```

 ####Ordinal:####
-`ordinal` returns the suffix that should be added to a number to denote the position in an ordered sequence such as 1st, 2nd, 3rd, 4th. `Rails Safe`
+`ordinal` returns the suffix that should be added to a number to denote the position in an ordered sequence such as 1st, 2nd, 3rd, 4th.

 ```ruby
 "1".ordinal  #=> "th"